ZebrafishHMM2023/ZebrafishHMM2023_CodeAndData/README.md

 ## Hidden Markov Models
 Hidden Markov Models were computed from a custom implementation which can be found at [here](https://github.com/ZebrafishHMM2023/ZebrafishHMM2023.jl).
-All models infered from the data and used in this work are included in the present repo at `./Models/hmms_20240125.tar.gz` (for multi-fish experiements), and `./Models/longtrajectories_20240202.tar.gz` (for single-fish experiments).
+All models infered from the data and used in this work are included in the present repo in `./Models/hmms_20240125.tar.gz` (for multi-fish behavioral experiements), `./Models/longtrajectories_20240202.tar.gz` (for single-fish behavioral experiments), and `./Models/hmms_ARTR_20240620.tar.gz` (for single fish neuroal experiments).

 ## Tutorial